 What's growing in the Greenhouse?

-The plants you see growing here were delivered to Fort Wayne area schools in April as part of the School Children's Flower and Vegetable Association.
-A total of 17,000 plants and approximately 4000 packets of seeds were delivered to students K-4th grade in 2016.
+Above are pictured various plants growing for delivery to Fort Wayne area schools mid April as part of the School Children's Flower and Vegetable Association.
+A total of 18,500 plants and approximately 4000 packets of seeds are delivered yearly to students K-4th grade in 2016.
 The School Plant Shows will be held mid August-mid September.
 Check out more about the SCFVA program.